NewStrangeWorlds/BeAR/_sources/sections/opacity_data.rst.txt

 Below the header is a list of all available opacity files together with the pressure in bar and temperature in Kelvin.
-The first column refers to the pressure, the second column to the temperature, while the third one is the corresponding file name where the corresponding, tabulated opacity data can be found.
+The first column refers to the pressure, the second column to the temperature, while the third one is the file name where the corresponding, tabulated opacity data can be found.

 All individual opacity files are saved in binary format to decrease the time